Click to go back to the Plan Page

-Sustainable Jamestown envisions a livable and resilient community that encourages and supports practices that promote a high quality of life for today’s residents as well as future generations.
+Sustainable Jamestown envisions a livable and resilient community that actively promotes a high quality of life for today’s residents as well as future generations.
 Sustainability is not an end goal but a philosophy that all Jamestowners are encouraged to embrace for the benefit of social equity, environmental health, and a thriving economy.
-The Town of Jamestown recognizes that our island resources are treasured yet finite, a healthy economy is essential to our quality of life, our quality of life is worth preserving, and our residents are forward-thinking, creative, diverse, passionate, and an asset to our community.
+The Town of Jamestown recognizes that our island resources are treasured yet finite, a healthy economy is essential to our well-being, our quality of life is worth preserving, and our residents an asset to our community - forward-thinking, creative, diverse, and passionate.

 1. Make the Sustainable Choice